WENDY'S GLOBAL ENGLISH

 Early Modern English: The period from 1500-1700 is often called Early Modern English.
 The printing press was introduced to England during this period, which led to the standardisation of spelling and grammar.
 The language of this period is also known as Renaissance English and Shakespeare's English.

-Please note, what we know as Global English today, refers to either British English or American English though there are other native English varieties from other native English speaking countries and other non-native English varieties from non-native English speaking countries.
+Please note, what we know as Global English today, refers mainly to either standard British English or standard American English though it includes other native English accents and other non-native English accents as spoken around the world.

 About Myself